 6a.
 He wrote ten books.

 6b.
-He wrote the book last summer.
+He wrote two books last year.

 6d.
-I have/haven’t seen the book.
+I have/haven’t seen the books.

 Feel welcome to further language journey.

 6.2.
-ASPECT COGNITIVE VARIABLE AND TIME FRAME
+THE COGNITIVE VARIABLE AND TIME FRAME